jmcanterafonseca-iota/stardust-examples/digital-assets/05-melt-native-tokens.md

 ### Query Foundry Output

-The first sub-step to take is to find the unspent Foundry Output you need to transition, and the easiest way to do it is through a query to the indexing plugin by Alias Address.
-Observe that you need to obtain the full Output details as you would need to use it as input of your transaction.
+The first sub-step to take is to find the unspent Foundry Output you need to transition through a query to the indexing plugin by Alias Address.
+Observe that you need to obtain the full Output details as you would need to use it as Input of your transaction.

 ```typescript
 const aliasIdBech32 = Bech32Helper.toBech32(ALIAS_ADDRESS_TYPE, Converter.hexToBytes(aliasId), protocolInfo.bech32Hrp);